raysong930/COMP5046/README.md

 <b>[XXX] = Lecture/Lab Reference</b><br/>
 <b>(Justify your decision) =</b> Please justify your decision/selection in the documentation.
-You must show your final decision in your report with empirical evidence.<br/>
+You must show your final decision in your report with empirical（有经验的） evidence.<br/>
 <b>(Explain the performance) =</b> Please explain the trend of performance, and the reason (or your opinion) why the trends show like that

 <br>